seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *\[Aside to MENAS]*
 Go hang, sir, hang!
 Tell me of
 that? away!
 Do as I bid you.
-Where’s this cup I call’d for?
+Where's this cup I call'd for?

 **MENAS**
 *\[Aside to POMPEY]*